Transition 2022

 We insist on black leather shoes and we will not deviate from this.
 We do not allow trainers of any type.

 Students are only permitted to wear a wrist watch.
 Rings, earrings, piercings and bracelets are not to be worn.
-If students arrive to school with jewellery on it will be confiscated and a C3 detention will be issued.
+If students arrive to school with jewellery on it will be confiscated and a correction will be issued.
 Again, we want students to take responsibility for the choices they make.
 We have set out a clear uniform policy and our expectations will not change.
 The responsibility lies with the student to make the right choice.

 If students are going to have piercings we recommend students have these done over the summer holidays.
 We will not accept any reason for wearing jewellery other than a wrist watch.